The Bushcraft Show Timetables & Map?

 Can we buy alcohol at the show?

-There is a ‘Beer Tent’ in the show arena where you can buy a variety of drinks.
+There is a main bar and a speciality cocktail tree house bar in the show arena where you can buy a variety of drinks.

 Is there any cover for us to sit under and socialise?